Eric Bogosian: Legacy and influence

 In April 2025, the one-night monologue performance Wake Up and Smell the C*VID: An Evening Without Eric Bogosian was staged in New York City and online via livestream by the anonymous arts collective HEPA (Holy Erotic Propaganda Arson).
 While Bogosian was not involved with the play, his legacy and style were invoked in what reviewers described as “a series of monologues about artists and community members whose lives have drastically changed due to COVID-19 and Long COVID.”

 Broadway World reported that the play featured “a fictional septuagenarian playwright who’s telling the world it’s collapsing while overlooking the collapse of his community—and his own vascular system.”

 According to The Sick Times, the event drew “packed, engaged audiences.”
 Reviewers noted that “even when events like this may be suppressed by social media algorithms… the community who refuses to ‘move on’ is still hungry for spaces where they can connect.”

 Personal life

 In 1980, he married Jo Anne Bonney, with whom he has two sons, Harry and Travis Bogosian.

 In an April 2025 interview with Nerdist, Bogosian reflected on his experiences in the 1970s and his proximity to queer spaces during that period.
 He stated, "There wasn’t a door I didn’t walk through.
 There was nothing that scared me.
 I was fascinated by whatever was going on.
 My gay experiences were very limited, but it wasn’t like I wouldn’t do something."

+Bogosian is also the uncle of YouTuber Nisa Thompson, professionally known as Nisipisa.